This delicious pastry dessert with raspberry jam and a sweet crumbly streusel is called Raspberry German Crumb Cake Bars.

 If you like this recipe you may also enjoy Raspberry Cream Cheese Croissant Bake and Chocolate Gooey Butter Cake with raspberry sauce.

-German Crumb Cake Bars with Raspberry Jam
+German Crumb Cake Recipe

 My husband has German roots and loves truly enjoys looking for German-inspired recipes.
-I think these crumb cake bars would go great with many meals, but with every bite he listed another one of his favorite meals that he wants to eat with these bars.
-His list included his recent Pork and Sauerkraut Roll-Ups, Instant Pot Sausage & Sauerkraut and Instant Pot Sausage, Potatoes and Green Beans.
+I think these raspberry filled crumb cake bars would go great with many meals, but with every bite he listed another one of his favorite meals that he wants to eat with these bars.
+His list included Pork and Sauerkraut Roll-Ups, Instant Pot Sausage & Sauerkraut and Instant Pot Sausage, Potatoes and Green Beans.

-How to Make Raspberry German Crumb Cake Bars
+How to Make German Crumb Cake Bars

 Grease an 11 inch by 17 inch jelly roll pan and preheat your oven to 400°F.